Grant's gazelle: Description

 A skull of male exhibited at the Smithsonian National Museum of Natural History, Washington D.C.

-The Grant's gazelle stands 75–95 cm at the shoulder.
+Grant's gazelle stands 75–95 cm at the shoulder.
 The females weigh from 35 to 50 kg and males from 50 to 80 kg.
 Its coat is a beige orange on the back with a white belly.
-The Grant's gazelle looks similar to a Thomson's gazelle, except it is much larger and has lyre-shaped horns which are stout at the base, clearly ringed, and measuring 45–81 cm long.
+Grant's gazelle looks similar to Thomson's gazelle, except it is much larger and has lyre-shaped horns which are stout at the base, clearly ringed, and measuring 45–81 cm long.
 A useful field mark is the white on the rump that extends over the top of the tail in Grant's but not Thomson's gazelles.
 The subspecies are segregated by different morphological characters, such as horn shape and slight differences in coat colour.
 These differences are not indicative of ecological separation as with some species.